Solo Travel in Thailand

 Just a boat ride away is Koh Samui, the largest of the islands with palm-fringed beaches and a lively party scene.
 There are quieter parts of the island which cater for couples and singles.
 Bo Phut is great for those wishing to escape from it all in a beach bungalow with waves lapping at your door.

-There’s more to Thailand than its beaches, nightlife and fresh barracuda, the country is drenched in Buddhist culture and is dotted with stunning temples and palaces.
+There’s more to Thailand than its beaches, nightlife and fresh barracuda.
+The country is drenched in Buddhist culture and is dotted with stunning temples and palaces.
 Nakhon Pathom is the oldest city in Thailand and has the tallest Buddhist monument in the world but the most stunning has to be the White Temple of Chiang Rai in the north which borders neighbouring Burma.

 Ayutthaya was once the nations’ capital and was ranked as the most magnificent city in the Orient.
 Nowadays it is a UNESCO World Heritage Site with cultural shows and too many temples and palaces to count.
+See the ancient ruins of monasteries, the large reclining Buddha, and the Bang Pa-In Summer Palace by bus and boat on a day trip from Bangkok.
+You also can see the Head of the Buddha at Wat Mahatat which has a tree trunk and roots which grow around it.

 There really is no better way to meet Thailand’s indigenous people than on a hill tribe trek, staying overnight with the tribes.
 Head north to Chiang Mai, the largest city in the north and the gateway to tribal treks, and bamboo rafting.
+Visit an Elephant Sanctuary to learn more about the rescued elephants and even give them a bath.

 It is Thailand’s second largest city with its own night bazaar and Sunday market and is home to the Crystal Buddha and the underground Tunnel Temple.
 (Don’t forget to try Thai cuisine from the street vendors, it’s just as good as the restaurants and much cheaper).
 Chiang Mai does get smoky in March each year due to the farmers burning their fields to get ready for the crops.